-Reducing returns – prevention rather than cure
+Reducing product returns – prevention rather than cure

 Product returns cost the UK retail industry a whopping £60bn every year – £20bn is derived from online sales alone.
 That’s a lot of money… and also a huge headache.
 For this reason, the industry has spent years looking into improving efficiencies around returns, cutting delivery costs, and simplifying the whole process for consumers.